 top of page

-Bailey + Eric: The Lana Edit
+Bailey + Eric: The Lana Edit AKA The Terrier Who Wears Pink Lycra.

 We all saw it, don't pretend like you didn't.
 Bailey and Eric's liddle terrier in the pink spandex suit frolicking in the snow?
 It was everything doggo lovers needed to see when the snow (and spirits) were low and Bailey thought it'd be fun to talk about Lana, how she fits within their active outdoor pursuits, what happens when terrier faces meet wet, dense snow and well - all the things dog lovers like to know.